 • Manage stress using meditation and breathwork: Taking 5-25 minutes out of your day to practice some relaxation techniques like meditation or breathwork can combat stress and brain fog and give you a boost of natural energy.

 • Take a walk or light jog outside: How much time are you spending inside?
 While it’s not always possible to get outside, if you can, it’ll help reduce tiredness.
-Not only are you getting daylight in your eyes to help reset your circadian rhythm, doing aerobic exercise increases blood flow and oxygen to the brain to help you wake up.
+Not only are you getting daylight in your eyes to help reset your circadian rhythm, but doing aerobic exercise increases blood flow and oxygen to the brain to help you wake up.

 READ MORE: Tired but Can’t Sleep?
 Here Are 5 Possible Reasons Why